860–880 Lake Shore Drive: Architectural influence

 The development helped bring attention to Mies's architectural style, The Chicago Tribune wrote in 1964 that 860–880 Lake Shore Drive, along with buildings such as Marina City, were examples of a new school of Chicago architecture.
 Another writer for the periodical Universitas wrote that it "does not seem possible" to create a steel-and-glass building with a simpler design than 860–880 Lake Shore Drive or the Seagram Building.
 Paul Gapp of the Chicago Tribune wrote in 1981 that 860–880 Lake Shore Drive was among the "internationally famed classics" designed by Mies in Chicago, and Gapp later wrote that the towers had helped make Mies "the 20th Century's single most influential architect".
 The historian Carl W. Condit wrote that the buildings had influenced modernist architecture in a similar manner to how the Empire State Building and the Woolworth Building had influenced earlier architectural styles.

 After 860–880 Lake Shore Drive, Mies continued to use decorative I-beams in his designs during the rest of his career.
 He duplicated the building's floor grids at 900–910 Lake Shore Drive, across the street; that complex also has a black-painted aluminum facade, referencing the materials used at number 860–880.
 The design of number 860–880's facade was replicated in other skyscrapers that Mies designed during the rest of his career.
 Most of his residential buildings did not use protruding I-beams, but his office structures (like the Seagram Building, Toronto-Dominion Centre, and AMA Plaza) did use such a feature.
 Mies also designed the McCormick House in Elmhurst, Illinois, for Robert McCormick Jr., which was inspired by the interior design of 860–880 Lake Shore Drive.
-Phyllis Lambert, whose father Samuel Bronfman's company had commissioned the Seagram Building, said that she had recommended that Mies design that building after seeing 860–880 Lake Shore Drive.
+Luxus Magazine wrote that the towers' structural grid and facade became "the model for postwar modernist buildings".